superm1/amd-debug-tools/README.md

 This will add the `pipx` environment to your path.

+### Running in tree
+If you want to run the tools in tree, you need to make sure that distro dependencies that would normally install into a venv are installed.
+This can be done by running:

+    ./install_deps.py

+After dependencies are installed, you can run the tools by running:

+    ./amd_s2idle.py
+    ./amd_bios.py
+    ./amd_pstate.py

 ## amd-s2idle
 `amd-s2idle` is a tool used for analyzing the entry and exit of the s2idle state of a Linux system.